FLIPPERLyle's

 1

-Start Any Multiball You Haven't Earnable
+Complete Any Multiball That's Available Earnable

 2